-[ One-sentence subhead.
-Example: "How I deliver paid social, dedicated emails, and IG stories that read like Motherly editors wrote them, never like ad copy." ]
+How I deliver dedicated emails, paid social, and IG stories that read like Motherly editors wrote them, never like ad copy.

-[ Example: "Motherly's sponsored content has to read like a Motherly editor wrote it.
-Their voice is specific, first-person, vulnerable, grounded in real motherhood.
-The opening line of every email or post needs to feel like a confession at a playground bench, not a brand pitch." ]
+Motherly's sponsored content has to read like a Motherly editor wrote it.
+The voice is specific.
+First-person.
+Vulnerable in a real way, not a brand way.
+The opening line of every send needs to feel like a confession at a playground bench.

-[ More context if relevant: "I write across formats: dedicated email sends, organic social posts, paid social copy, IG stories.
-Each campaign goes out to Motherly's audience of millions, so voice fidelity matters, a misstep reads loud." ]
+I write across formats: dedicated email sends, organic and paid social, IG stories.
+Each campaign goes to Motherly's audience of millions, so voice fidelity matters.
+A misstep reads loud.

-[ Process detail.
-Example: "Every campaign starts with reading 30+ existing Motherly pieces to lock in the voice before writing a single line.
-I keep a running document of Motherly's signature moves: paired subject lines, the mom-confession opener, concrete micro-moments instead of abstract benefits." ]
+Every campaign starts with a stack of recent Motherly pieces before I write a single line.
+I keep a running file of their signature moves: paired subject and preview lines, the mom-confession opener, concrete micro-moments over abstract benefits.

 "The opening line has to feel like a confession at a playground bench, not a brand pitch."

-[ More on your approach.
-Example: "For Camp Invention's 2026 spring send, I opened with a specific moment most parents recognize: the mid-March slump where weekday afternoons feel like a waiting room.
-The body of the email never sold camp directly.
-It sold the version of summer where your kid stops asking for the iPad." ]
+For Camp Invention's spring send, I opened with a moment most parents know in their teeth: the mid-March slump where weekday afternoons feel like a waiting room.
+The body never sold camp directly.
+It sold the version of summer where your kid stops asking for the iPad.

 Across email, social, and IG stories